Rebecca Salter: Education

 Rebecca Salter trained at Bristol Polytechnic, graduating in 1977.
 According to Gillian Forrestor, George Rainer, Salter's teacher at Bristol, motivated his students to not be confined to their desired mediums, but to use the opportunity of university to experiment.
 Salter enjoyed the freedom to engage with mixed medias and practices, which has become an integral part of her ongoing practice.

 In 1979, Salter received a Leverhulme Scholarship enabling her to become a research student at Kyoto City University of Arts in Japan until 1981.
 She studied traditional Japanese woodblock printing with professor Kurosaki Akira.
+Salter was Associate Lecturer on the MA Printmaking Course at Camberwell College of Arts before 2016.

 Work

 Salter lived and worked in Japan from 1979 to 1985.
 This move changed the nature of her work significantly, having an impact not only on her palette but on her artistic practice also.
 She began working more with two-dimensional works, creating pieces that complicate the relationship between painting, drawing, printmaking and sculpture.
 Her earliest, Untitled B119 (1981), is a suite of woodblock prints on paper, stained with persimmon juice, to give the impression of age, reminiscent of Japanese wab.
 She also studied calligraphy in the evenings, which she learnt was more than merely drawing lines but about dynamic movement.

 Arriving back in London, in 1985, Salter took up painting on canvas.
-Though she was no longer a ceramicist, she continued to view her practice as “making an object” rather than a surface.
+Though she was no longer a ceramicist, she continued to view her practice as "making an object" rather than a surface.
 Her time in Japan continued to prevail through this new medium.
 Calligraphic traditions can be seen through the lines in Untitled RR21 (2009), which Sadako Okhi suggests is reminiscent of a lily pond by Monet, where the lilies have been replaced by killifish.
 She won the Pollock-Krasner Foundation award in 1995 and the Cheltenham Open Drawing award in 1997.

 In 2009, Salter worked on the refurbishment of St George's Hospital in Tooting, south London, in collaboration with architects Gibberd.
 The refurbishment demonstrated her engagement with the Japanese concepts of space and her belief in the therapeutic value of art.
 Salter said: